 Key tips for better sleep

 If you’re dealing with sleep problems related to stress or other health conditions, fret not.
 In addition to integrating when to take melatonin for sleep, there are other solutions.
 Get the good night’s rest you need to remain healthy and productive by:

 - Going for a walk: Get outside at dusk.
 This will give your body a chance to feel the temperature cooling off and the sun going down.

 - Taking melatonin for sleep: Take Sleep Mode in the evening when you can tell you’re going to have trouble getting to sleep, and you’ll feel the effects just a half hour later.
-This will allow for a peaceful entry into dreamland.

 Want to learn more about how supplements support sleep?
 Find out if collagen can help you sleep better and how to integrate it into your nightly routine!